Warren Zevon: Posthumous releases and awards

 A tribute album titled Enjoy Every Sandwich: The Songs of Warren Zevon was released October 19, 2004.
 Zevon's son, Jordan Zevon, was the executive producer of the album and performed "Studebaker", a previously unfinished composition by his father.
 A second tribute album, Hurry Home Early: The Songs of Warren Zevon ("hurry home early" is from the song "Boom Boom Mancini", on the album Sentimental Hygiene) was released by Wampus Multimedia on July 8, 2005.

 On February 14, 2006, VH1 Classic premiered a music video from a new compilation, Reconsider Me: The Love Songs.
-The video, titled "She's Too Good for Me," aired every hour on the hour throughout the day.
+The video, titled "She's Too Good for Me", aired every hour on the hour throughout the day.

-First and last issues of the Zevon albums Stand in the Fire and The Envoy were released on March 27, 2007, by Rhino Records, alongside a Rhino re-issue of Excitable Boy, with the three CDs having four unreleased bonus tracks each.
+Re-issues of the albums Stand in the Fire and The Envoy were released on March 27, 2007, by Rhino Records, alongside a re-issue of Excitable Boy, with the three CDs having four unreleased bonus tracks each.
 Noteworthy rarities include the outtakes "Word of Mouth" and "The Risk" from the Envoy sessions and "Frozen Notes (Strings Version)", a melancholy outtake from Excitable Boy performed on acoustic piano with a string quartet.

 Ammal Records was a new label started up as a partnership with New West Records by Zevon's former boss at Artemis, Danny Goldberg.
-On May 1, 2007 Ammal released Preludes: Rare and Unreleased Recordings, a two-disc anthology of Zevon demos and alternate versions culled from 126 pre-1976 recordings that were kept in a suitcase.
-The album contains five previously unreleased songs: "Empty Hearted Town", "Going All the Way", "Steady Rain", "Stop Rainin' Lord" and "The Rosarita Beach Cafe", along with Zevon's original demo of "Studebaker".
+On May 1, 2007, Ammal released Preludes: Rare and Unreleased Recordings, a two-disc anthology of Zevon demos and alternate versions culled from 126 pre-1976 recordings that had been kept in a suitcase.
+The album contains five previously unreleased songs: "Empty Hearted Town", "Going All the Way", "Steady Rain", "Stop Rainin' Lord", and "The Rosarita Beach Cafe", along with Zevon's original demo of "Studebaker".
 Selections from an interview of Zevon by the Austin-based radio personality Jody Denberg are blended with about 40 minutes of music on the collection's second disc.

 The Wind was certified gold by the RIAA in December 2003, and Zevon received five posthumous Grammy nominations, including Song of the Year for the ballad "Keep Me in Your Heart".
 The Wind won two Grammys, with the album itself receiving the award for Best Contemporary Folk Album, while "Disorder in the House", Zevon's duet with Bruce Springsteen, was awarded Best Rock Performance by a Duo or Group with Vocal.
 These posthumous awards were the first Grammys of Zevon's thirty-plus year career.

+In 2025, Zevon was inducted into the Rock and Roll Hall of Fame in the category of Musical Influence.
+David Letterman inducted Zevon into the hall during the November 8, 2025 induction ceremony, with The Killers and Waddy Watchel performing "Lawyers, Guns and Money."
+Killers guitarist Dave Keuning performed the song with the guitar Zevon had gifted Letterman before his death.